asandelarvine/Awwards-Like-App/README.md

 ## Known Bugs

-* No none bugs at the moment.
+* The search button not working as it should at the moment, yet to be resolved.

 ## CONTACTS